Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 Second, if you don’t soak the rusks enough, someone could be injured.
 If you soak them too much, the rusks can become soggy.
 If you soak them just right, you will have a delicious Greek Bruschetta.

 Each brand of rusk is different.
-Start by soaking a barley rusk in the tomato juices for just a few seconds on each side and test with a tooth pick.
+Start by soaking a barley rusk in the tomato juices for just 2–3 seconds on each side and test with a toothpick.
 It should be able to poke through, but with a slight resistance.

 Layering Technique